 - Heat 1 tablespoon oil in a large shallow frying pan on medium.
 Add leek, cumin seeds, ginger, garlic and chilli flakes.
 Sauté for a minute or two until leek starts caramelizing.

 - Add chickpea.
-Cook for 1-2 minutes until chickpeas heated through.
+Increase heat to medium-high.
+Cook for 3-4 minutes until chickpeas are heated through and the mixture has dried a bit.
 Turn off heat.

 - Using a potato masher, mash the chickpeas until you get a coarse mixture.